ebizzity/ExpressRouteTraining/README.md

         show ip bgp
         ```
 6. Test Connectivity between on-prem and Azure.
     - Login in to both Virtual Machines via Bastion.
 Use the Username and Password you provided at the time of template deployment.
-    - Enable the rule to allow ICMPv4 inbound via the "Windows Defender Firewall with Advanced Security" configuration tool.
+(Default Username: azureuser)
     - Finally, ping and traceroute from each side to the VM on the other side.
 We should see successful responses, feel free to test RDP or something else over the ER from one VM to another.
         - Note: If there is no reachability between the machines at this point we need to troubleshoot.
 Please raise your hand and share your screen.